lynx-x-ray-observatory/soxs/doc/source/users_guide/source_catalogs.rst

     sky_center = [30.0, 45.0] # RA, Dec in degrees
     nH = 0.02 # Foreground galactic absorption, optional
-    area = 40000.0 # Flat collecting area to generate photon sample make_point_sources_file(simput_prefix, phlist_prefix, exp_time, fov,
+    area = 40000.0 # Flat collecting area to generate photon sample soxs.make_point_sources_file(simput_prefix, phlist_prefix, exp_time, fov,
                                  sky_center, nH=nH, area=area)

 .. note::

     For both cosmological and point sources, As with other SIMPUT catalogs, if you supply a value for ``simput_prefix`` to this function that refers to an existing catalog and set ``append=True``, the photon list file will be appended to an existing SIMPUT catalog.